 Information about the Postgraduate Research Student Office

-Updated 15/09.2021 The CAHSS Reception is now open at 57 George Square, however the PGR Student Office staff are operating in a hybrid pattern and may still be working remotely.
+Following Scottish Government guidance the PGR Student Office staff will be working in a hybrid pattern.
 Students should not visit unless they have a pre-arranged appointment.
-Please email firstname.lastname@example.org for assistance on any PGR matter.
-With immediate effect all thesis submissions (examination copy and final award) should be made electronically only.
+Please email email@example.com for assistance on any PGR matter.
+All thesis submissions (examination copy and final award) should be made electronically only.
 Students should not submit any printed versions, unless there are special arrangements for their specific degree programme (eg Musical Composition).
 Please see Thesis Submission Guide for details.

 We realise this has been a worrying time for students however PGR Student Office staff have maintained a full service as best as possible since March 2020.
 Please do not hesitate to contact us if you have any queries and we will continue to assist you as quickly as we can.

 Please see our other pages for specific information relating to Thesis submission, Examination and Concessions.

 Other Support Services such as Student Disability Office have detailed information to support students:

 The Postgraduate Research Student Office support Schools and students with all issues relating to student progression following admission until completion of study.

 - We support the full PGR exam process from thesis submission until graduation.

 - We provide guidance on and approve all PGR Concessions.

 - We liaise with Schools on joint/collaborative research programmes.